"Mote tai" refers to

 In fact, this regulation was well received and various unique machines participated in addition to the super sports series machines.
 Many machines with various personalities, such as old cars from the previous generation and original machines, participated in the race and livened it up.
 On the other hand, in the actual race, Technical Sports won 4 consecutive victories in the first year of the event, and Moto Bum achieved 2 consecutive victories from 2002 to 2003.
 From 2004, TEAM OZAWA R&D achieved 3 consecutive victories, and top constructors were listed at the top position in the All Japan and various Sunday races.

-And in 2008, we welcomed a major transformation for the "Mote tai".
-The race was divided into two main classes, creating even more exciting endurance races.
+Then, 2008 marked a major transformation year for "Mote tai."
+The race was divided into two main classes, creating an even more attractive endurance race.

-The first class is the Open Class, where vehicles with an engine displacement of 115cc to 250cc and 4-stroke, 2-cylinder or less are eligible to participate.
-This class features a variety of unique vehicles such as single-cylinder, 2-cylinder, air-cooled, and water-cooled engines.
-The second class is the NEO STANDARD class, which is familiar from the [Motegi Road Race Championship].
-This class includes top domestic 2-wheel manufacturers such as YAMAHA YZF-R25, KAWASAKI Ninjia250R, HONDA VTR250, CBR250R, and more.
-In addition, foreign machines such as BMW also participate, making it a class with a diverse range of vehicles from both domestic and international manufacturers, creating intense races.
+The first class is an open class for vehicles with a displacement of 115cc or more and 250cc or less, 4-stroke, and up to 2 cylinders.
+This class features a variety of unique vehicles, including single-cylinder and twin-cylinder engines, as well as air-cooled and water-cooled engines.
+The second class is the NEO STANDARD class, familiar from the Motegi Road Race Championship.
+The vehicles eligible to participate in this class include top domestic 2 wheels manufacturers, such as YAMAHA YZF-R25, KAWASAKI Ninja 250R, and HONDA VTR250, CBR250R.
+Additionally, overseas machines like BMW also participate, making this class a hotly contested race featuring a diverse range of vehicles from both domestic and international origins.

 As such, Mote tai is an endurance race where various machines can participate, making it an attractive endurance race for both skilled riders and beginner riders.
 The "Mote tai" held in midsummer celebrated its 20th anniversary in 2017 and held an 11-hour endurance race.
 In the final race, all participating vehicles were able to finish, achieving a result worthy of a commemorative event.
 From 2018, the final race time has been reduced to 7 hours, making it a race that even endurance race beginners can participate in without difficulty.

-Starting from 2020, you can now participate in the 3-hour final race held on Saturdays.
+From 2020, it became possible to participate starting with the 3-hour final race held on Saturdays.

-By experiencing the 3-hour race, you will gain a deeper understanding of the preparations necessary for the 7-hour endurance race, and be able to fully appreciate the next step, the "7-hour endurance race Mote Tai".
+By experiencing the 3-hour race, you will deepen your understanding of the preparations needed for the 7-hour endurance race, allowing you to fully appreciate the next step, the "7-hour endurance race Mote tai."

-So let's start a new challenge from the 3-hour Mote Tai!
+Now, let's start a new challenge with the 3-hour Mote tai!

 This is a 7-hour endurance race using motorcycles under 250cc.